 Teen Bedroom Design Ideas

 Teens go through phases.
 We all know that.
-So, if your teenage daughter is loving boho right now, embrace that!
+So, if your teenage daughter is loving bohemian design right now, embrace that.
 But, create a neutral base that allows you to change your design direction.
 White or neutral bedding, a neutral wall color (or even a classic color like blue or green), and simple window treatments can create a canvas for personal expression.
 Add textured pillows and string lights, and your room is boho!
 If you get bored with that look, take the direction more monochromatic and suddenly the space feels sleek and Scandinavian.
 A neutral design canvas creates flexibility that’s perfect for a teen oriented space.

 Function and Form

 Remember that a teenager’s bedroom serves several functions.
-Sleeping, yes, but also studying and entertaining friends!
+Sleeping, yes, but also studying and entertaining friends.
 Be sure to incorporate a space to work on those homework assignments, but think about multifunctional pieces.
 Would a small table work better than a giant desk, or a piece that has a vanity mirror and drawers for makeup?
 Likewise for creating a “hangout” space.
 A bench at the end of the bed, or even a few fluffy poufs can take a space’s functionality to the next level.

 Frame What’s Special